-3.12 Height Control Connections
+3.15 Height Control Connections

-The terminal strip has Arc Volts (-) connection to power supply negative output TORCH terminal, Arc Volts (+) connection to power supply positive output WORK terminal.
+The terminal strip provides connections to negative Arc Volts (Torch or electrode), Tip Volts (Pilot) and Work.
 These are for a height control that requires connection to the full non-divided arc voltage.
 Also available on the terminal strip are 120VAC and 24 VAC.
-Note that the two 0's are not common.
 The allowable current draw is 100ma @ 120VAC and 1Amp @ 24 VAC.